EpicLLOYD: Solo channel

-Lloyd runs his own YouTube channel that launched on April 20, 2011.
-Ahlquist has a staple series on his own channel, titled "Dis Raps for Hire", which features Ahlquist taking a user-submitted comment asking Ahlquist to lyrically "destroy" or insult another person that is bullying or harassing the user.
+Ahlquist launched his YouTube channel on April 20, 2011.
+He has a staple series on his own channel, titled "Dis Raps for Hire", which features Ahlquist taking a user-submitted comment asking Ahlquist to lyrically "destroy" or insult another person that is bullying or harassing the user.
 To date, 20 "Dis Raps for Hire" have been produced.
 Season 2 of "Dis Raps for Hire" started on March 11, 2013.

 On July 17, 2012, Lloyd's channel hit 200,000 subscribers.
 As a "thank you" gesture, he produced a parody of the Cinnamon challenge.
 In 2016, Lloyd hit 400,000 subscribers.
 By 2021, he had 479,000 subscribers.

-Starting in 2017, EpicLLOYD has also run the series Epic Studios, where he portrays a fictional version of himself as he struggles to keep the Canadian music studio he inherited from his father from being turned into condos.
+Starting in 2017, Ahlquist has also run the series Epic Studios, where he portrays a fictional version of himself as he struggles to keep the Canadian music studio he inherited from his father from being turned into condos.

 Epic Rap Battles of History

 In 2010, Ahlquist partnered with singer and rapper Peter Shukoff to create Epic Rap Battles of History under Maker Studios sometime after Ahlquist, Shukoff and Zach Sherwin (a guest in the rap battles), were playing Check OneTwo, a freestyle rap improv game where they took suggestions from the audience of famous people to battle rap off the top of their heads.
 Ahlquist has played several characters in the successful rap battles, and has specialized in playing villains such as Bill O'Reilly and Adolf Hitler.
 Epic Rap Battles of History received four wins at the 3rd Streamy Awards, with Ahlquist receiving one of the four awards.
 By October 2014, the rap battles accumulated a total view count of over 1 billion, excluding the hundreds of millions of views earned by the season 1 episodes.
 As of early 2020, the Epic Rap Battle channel had over 3.4 billion views.